andotalao24/andotalao24.github.io/_pages/about.md

 - **Denoising Knowledge Distillation from Noisy Pretrained Teachers**\
 In preparation.

+- **Student as an Inherent Denoiser of Noisy Teacher**\
+Jiachen Zhao\
+3rd Workshop on Efficient Natural Language and Speech Processing @ NIPS 23.

 - **In-Context Exemplars as Clues to Retrieving from Large Associative Memory**\
 Jiachen Zhao\